-The university will advise you not to eat food purchased from street vendors, but it can be difficult to resist when faced with the mouth watering reality- not to mention the bargain prices.
-Likewise, a lot of the local Chinese restaurants look sketchy from a hygiene point of view.
-But again, prices and food quality are hard to resist, so don't worry too much - none of us have contracted particularly bad cases of laduzi at this sort of establishment.
-We did once have complimentary maggots in our order of hongshao niurou, but we will let you discover this restaurant for yourselves.
-The basic rule of thumb in China is to eat where other people eat - if a restaurant is empty, this can be a sign not only of bad food but also of poor hygiene.
+The university will advise you not to eat food purchased from street vendors, but it can be difficult to resist when faced with the mouth-watering reality - not to mention the bargain prices.
+That said, there are fears that eating freshly fried jiānbǐng (煎饼) out of the plastic bag it is served in can melt the bag, thus transferring certain toxins into your body.
+A lot of the local Chinese restaurants look sketchy from a hygiene point of view.
+But again, prices and food quality are hard to resist, so don't worry too much-none of us have contracted particularly bad cases of the runs at this sort of establishment.
+We did once have complimentary maggots in our order of hóngshāo niúròu, but we'll let you discover this restaurant for yourselves.
+You will hear stories about bad restaurants recycling oil, which concentrates the toxins in it.
+The basic rule of thumb in China is to eat where other people eat-if a restaurant is empty, this can be a sign not only of bad food but also of poor hygiene.